CV

 WORKING PAPERS

 Local labor market effects of the 2002 Bush steel tariffs, with Ding Liu (Southern Methodist University).
-R&R at AEJ: Policy.
+Conditionally accepted at AEJ: Policy.
 Abstract

 President Bush imposed safeguard tariffs on steel in early 2002.
 Using US input-output tables and a generalized difference-in-difference methodology, we analyze the local labor market employment effects of these tariffs depending on the local labor market's reliance on steel as an input and as part of local production.
-We find the tariffs did not boost local steel employment but substantially depressed local employment in steel-consuming industries for many years after Bush removed the tariffs.
-These large and persistent negative effects were concentrated in local labor markets that had low human capital or were strongly specialized in steel-consuming industries.
+The tariffs did not boost local steel employment but substantially depressed local employment in steel-consuming industries for many years after Bush removed the tariffs.
+The tariffs also led to a persistent exit of steel-intensive manufacturing establishments, suggesting a role for plant-level fixed entry costs in translating the temporary shock into persistent outcomes.
 Read more »

 US Inequality in the 1980s: The Tokyo Round Trade Liberalization and the Swiss Formula, with Andrew Greenland (North Carolina State) and John Lopresti (William & Mary).
-Under review.
+R&R at Review of Economics and Statistics.
 Abstract

 Against a backdrop of sharply rising inequality, the Tokyo Round of the GATT resulted in a 1.6 percentage point reduction in average US tariffs -- larger than CUSFTA, NAFTA, and the liberalization accompanying the granting of PNTR to China.
 We construct a novel IV based on the so-called ``Swiss formula'' that governed Tokyo Round tariff liberalization to provide the first evidence of its effects on imports and inequality.
 Instrumented tariff reductions explain 17\% of the within-industry rise in income inequality between skilled and unskilled workers between 1979 and 1988.
 This effect is largest in more technology-intensive industries, suggesting a complementarity between trade liberalization and skill-biased technological change.
 We also show that tariff liberalization in upstream industries produced a shift away from labor more broadly and towards intermediate inputs.
 Finally, we show that policymakers dampened the observed impact of tariffs on inequality by assigning smaller tariff reductions to industries more reliant on low-skilled labor.
 Read more »